rnsrk/goodByeHida/README.md

 ## Purpose
-The program iterates through the docs dir and in a first run, it builds database schemas from the structure of the XML files, which will be used to create a data model for an SQLlite databse.
+The program iterates through the docs dir and in a first run, it builds database schemas from the structure of the XML files, which will be used to create a data model for an SQLite database.
 In a second iteration, every node with children or node with a "txt" element will be an entity (beginning with c__) all other elements will be attributes (beginning with f__).
 Entities will be connected with an uuid foreign key to their parent entity in relational tables (beginning with r__).